statix-php/server/readme.md

     'port' => 'string|int', // default: 8000
     'root' => 'string', // default: getcwd()
-    'router' => 'string', // path to your routing script 'executable' => 'string', // path to the desired PHP binary to use for the server 'withEnvVars' => [
+    'router' => 'string', // path to your routing script 'php' => 'string', // path to the desired PHP binary to use for the server process 'withEnvVars' => [
         'APP_DYNAMIC_ENV' => 'server'
     ],